BluntSporks/flashcards/README.md

 The first column should be the question.
 The second column should be the answers.

-Alternate answers should be separated with slashes.
+Alternate answers should be separated with pipes.

 Spaces and capitalization are disregarded when grading answer.